Apollo of Veii

 The Apollo of Veii is a life-size painted terracotta Etruscan statue of Aplu (Apollo), designed to be placed at the highest part of a temple.
 The statue was discovered in the Portonaccio sanctuary of ancient Veii, Latium, in what is now central Italy, and dates from c.
-510-500 BC.
+510-500 BCE.
 It was created in the so-called "international" Ionic or late-archaic Etruscan style.

-It was discovered in 1916, and is now on display in the National Etruscan Museum in Rome.
+The statue was discovered in 1916, and is now on display in the National Etruscan Museum in Rome.

 Creator

 The statue was probably made by Vulca, an Etruscan artist who was also responsible for the Temple of Jupiter Optimus Maximus, according to Pliny.
 He is the only Etruscan artist known by name.

+Excavation & Restoration

+Although excavations had occurred at Veii as early as the mid-1600s, work on the sanctuary itself began in 1914.
+It was sponsored by the Museo Villa Giulia and the Soprintendenza dell'Etruria Meridionale (Superintendency of Southern Etruria), and led by archaeologists Antonio Maria Colini, Ettore Gabrici, Guilio Giglioli, and Enrico Stefani.
+The Apollo was found on May 19th, 1916, in a trench dug out from the hill the sanctuary sits on.

+The statue was not displayed in the National Etruscan Museum until 1919, coinciding with the discovery's first publication in the archaeology periodical Notizie degli scavi di antichità ("News of Archaeological Excavations"), with a report by Giglioli titled "Statue fittili di età arcaica" ("Archaic-period terracotta statues").
+In 1920, Giglioli would publish another report, "Veio, la città morta" ("Veii, the dead city") in the art magazine Emporium.

+In 2004, the National Etruscan Museum, sponsored by The Italian Tobacconists Federation for Arts and Culture (FIT), set out to reanalyze the statue with more modern scientific equipment.
+Specifically, they were interested in learning more about the artistic technique and the type of materials used.
+The work was done at the Villa Guilia, behind glass through which museum-goers could view the progress of the restoration.
+They were able to confirm that the statue had been fired as a single piece and the sandy composition of the terracotta made the statue "sensitive to thermodynamic fluctuations".
+After six months, the statue was put on display again.